Free shipping for orders $100+ (US Only)

 Figuring out the best golf clubs for you is a process we’ve all gone through.
 There’s a handful to consider and for those just beginning, it can feel like a lot.
 What’s the right length, proper club head, is the grip comfortable?
 On top of all that, you need to know what golf shaft flex is right for you and your swing.
 But first things first, what is golf shaft flex?

+What is Golf Shaft Flex?
 A measure for a golf shaft’s ability to bend during the downswing and at contact.

+Why is flex important?
 A golf shaft’s ability to bend or “flex” will affect the club face’s angle at impact with the ball.
 Having the wrong flex can increase the likelihood your shot will tail or hook.
 It also can negatively impact the trajectory or “launch,” sending your shot lower or higher than intended, affecting how far your shot goes.
 On the contrary, the proper flex can help keep your shots straight and launched at the desired angle and distance.

+How do I know what flex is best for me?
 The main factors that go into choosing the right golf shaft flex are swing speed, gender and skill level.
 Primarily, it is best broken down by swing speed.
 The faster your swing speed, the stiffer your club ought to be.
 The slower your swing speed, the flexier your club ought to be.
 Typically, gender and skill level directly affect swing speed, hence all three being considered.

 One thing to note: the swing speed of your drivers is likely not the speed of your irons.
 Take that difference into consideration when choosing flex for different clubs.